emmairwin/community_curriculum/market_pulse/FFOS/en/participation.md

 ###Marketpulse Impact Team

 By participating in this initiative, **you will be able to join our new Market Research Impact Team**.
-An impact team is a group of Mozilla paid staff and volunteers with a shared set of skill-sets and interests, working together, as a team, on a specific project or initiative.
-This team meets regularly online, defines goals and objectives on a quarterly basis and aims to deliver increase impact on their project/initiative by continuously helping more, and more volunteers participate.
-For more info, please send an email to [marketpulse@mozilla.com](mailto:marketpulse@mozilla.com).

 ###Who can participate?